pkmn/ps/mods/README.md

   (ie. Generation 9 **without** the data from the Teal Mask or the Indigo Disk DLC)
 - `gen9dlc1`: A mod on top of Generation 9 which contains data from just Pokémon Scarlet and Violet and the Teal Mask DLC (ie. Generation 9 **without** the data from the Indigo Disk DLC)
+- `champions`: A mod on top of Generation 9 which contains the data and logic for Pokémon Champions
+- `championsregma`: A mod on top of Generation 9 which applies the Regulation M-A restrictions to Pokémon Champions data

 These mods can be applied to a `Dex` implementation by passing the data as an argument to the `mod` method.
 Because of type inconsistencies between `@pkmn/sim` and `@pkmn/dex`, to typecheck **the